The time was running up for us. We knew we have to get out of the city as soon as possible, otherwise, our pockets might suffer.

 In the main season you can see there lot of cars of any kind (with private sellers) for sale.
 We haven’t been so lucky because it was still October thus it was spring here and the season didn’t start at its full flourishing yet, which meant less option to choose from.

-We went to the nearest post shop and made a change of ownership – what is another great thing on NZ is that you can buy and sell car very easily – in any postshop – and if you’ve got NZ’s drivers licence you can even do it online.
-Literally, you can buy and sell any cars like on treadmill.
+We went to the nearest post shop and made a change of ownership – what is another great thing on NZ is that you can buy and sell the car very easily – in any postshop – and if you’ve got NZ’s drivers license you can even do it online.
+Literally, you can buy and sell any cars like on a treadmill.

-The old man was nice and drove us around the city, showed us stunning view of the Auckland from one of the active volcanoes and gave us a few thoughtful advices.
+The old man was nice and drove us around the city, showed us stunning view of the Auckland from one of the active volcanoes and gave us a few thoughtful pieces of advice.

 We’ve been very happy, because we finally had something which was ours, and we felt safe and free to go anywhere we want, without any boundaries.

-This illusion vanished the very next day, as the life has a very ironic and parodic sense of humour sometimes.
+This illusion vanished the very next day, as the life has a very ironic and parodic sense of humor sometimes.

 Was it a good decision?